Blackstareye/stargazer-layout/_docs/sec/05_Installation.md

 # 🎯 Installation

-## Quickstart
+## ⏫ Quickstart

-just copy this and paste it in your working directory
+Just copy and paste this into your working directory:

 ```sh
 hugo new site my-site